LindaBetz/Network_Cannabis/README.md

 There are three files:

-* Code_Main_Analysis.R provides code to reproduce findings and plots reported in the main manuscript.
+* Code_Main_Analysis.R provides code to reproduce results and plots reported in the main manuscript.

-* Code_Supplementary_Materials.R provides code to reproduce findings and plots reported in the supplementary materials.
+* Code_Supplementary_Materials.R provides code to reproduce results and plots reported in the supplementary materials.

 * edge_weights_network.csv provides the weighted adjacency matrix containing the coefficients for the Mixed Graphical Model reported in the paper as a .csv-file.